tab58/ndarray-optimization/README.md

     - `"rank1"`: a rank-1 update.
     - `"rank2-dfp"`: a rank-2 update using the DFP algorithm.
     - `"rank2-bfgs"`: a rank-2 update using the BFGS algorithm.
 This is the default if the string is mangled.

+#### constraints

+Used in constrained algorithms, such as sequential quadratic programming.

+- `"equality"`: an array of objects that represent equality constraints that must be satisfied.
+The constraint function is considered satisfied if the scalar function is less than the tolerance specified.
+- `"inequality"`: an array of objects that represent inequality constraints that must be satisfied.
+The constraint function is considered satisfied if the scalar function value is less than zero.

+Each constraint is an object with the following properties:
+- `"func"`:
+- `"gradient"`:

 ## Notes